Unemployment and Deferred Compensation

 3.8.1.30 Option 2 - In-lieu contribution (Reimbursable) (RCW 50.44.060)

-This option would be considered self-insurance.
 Entities must be approved for this status by the Employment Security Department.
 Entities report quarterly wages to the Employment Security Department, but only pay when an unemployment claim is filed.
 Under this option, the ESD will pay unemployment claims and then bill the local governments for reimbursement.

 Method A

-The local government may individually self-insure for unemployment claims.
+The local government may individually manage resources for unemployment claims.
 This can be accounted for in the general fund or the local government can create an internal service fund for unemployment – Unemployment Compensation Fund.
 The purpose of this fund is to create a reserve for future unemployment claims by receiving periodic cash contributions from operating funds.
 The amount of these cash contributions depends on the estimate of future unemployment claims.
 The estimates should be reviewed and adjusted periodically, based on experience.
 Typically, estimates are based on a three to five year history of actual claims, but each entity should determine the method that works best for them.
 There may be different rates for departments and funds within the same government.
 The periodic cash contributions from operating funds will be charged to the functional expenditure/expense accounts in the operating funds in the same manner as premium payments paid to the ESD.
 Payments to the ESD must be made from the Unemployment Compensation Fund.
 Interest earnings on investment of the contributions may be used for the benefit of the Unemployment Compensation Fund (thereby reducing charges to the operating funds) or the general (current expense) fund per RCW 35.39.034.
 An ordinance or resolution must govern this choice.

 Method B